Calvin Coolidge: Death

 Coolidge died suddenly of coronary thrombosis at The Beeches on January 5, 1933, at 12:45 p.m., aged 60.
 Shortly before his death, he told an old friend, "I feel I no longer fit in with these times."
 Coolidge's funeral was held at Edwards Congregational Church in Northampton, Massachusetts.
-Many prominent politicians attended the service, including Coolidge's successor Herbert Hoover, Vice President Curtis, Chief Justice Charles Hughes, and Secretary of War Henry Stimson.
+Many prominent politicians attended the service, including Coolidge's successor Herbert Hoover, Vice President Charles Curtis, Chief Justice Charles Evans Hughes, and Secretary of State Henry L. Stimson.
 All the New England governors were also present.

-His death was viewed as a painful shock to the nation.
 President Herbert Hoover ordered flags at half-staff for 30 days and military and naval honors on the day of the funeral.
 Hoover sent out a special Message to Congress to inform them of the former president's passing.

 Coolidge was then taken back to Vermont, where he was buried in Plymouth Notch Cemetery in Plymouth Notch, Vermont.
 The nearby family home is maintained as one of the original buildings on the Calvin Coolidge Homestead District site.
 The President Coolidge Historic Site was started in 1947 by the state of Vermont when they purchased and rehabilitated the childhood home of his mother.
 This was the first of multiple restoration projects in Plymouth Notch.
-In 1956 Coolige’s son John donated his father’s boyhood home to the state of Vermont.
+In 1956 Coolidge's son John donated his father's boyhood home to the state of Vermont.
 In 1960 his son John, former Vermont Governor Deane C. Davis, and others founded The Calvin Coolidge Memorial Foundation to help preserve his legacy.
 John F. Kennedy, along with former U.S. presidents Herbert Hoover, Harry S. Truman and Dwight D. Eisenhower all became sponsors of the foundation.
 The house was added to the list of National Historic Landmarks on June 23, 1965.
 In July 1972, the State of Vermont dedicated a new visitors' center and museum nearby to mark Coolidge's 100th birthday.
 In celebration of the 50th anniversary of the Calvin Coolidge Foundation, a greatly expanded facility, renamed the President Calvin Coolidge Museum and Education Center, was dedicated by Vermont's Governor Jim Douglas on August 7, 2010.

 Coolidge's house in Northampton, Massachusetts, was officially listed on the National Register of Historic Places on December 12, 1976.
 The Calvin Coolidge Presidential Library and Museum is also located in Northampton and was founded in 1920, when Coolidge began donating various records and memorabilia to the Forbes Library.
 This collection was furthered following his death in 1956 when the Commonwealth of Massachusetts established the Calvin Coolidge Memorial Room at the behest of his widow Grace Coolidge.